gwinnem/vue-keyboard-component/CONTRIBUTING.md

 `npm run e2e:run` excludes visual regression tests by default (see below).
 Run `npm run e2e:visual` separately.

+For substantial logic changes to `LayoutHelper.ts`, `RtlHelper.ts`, `ThemeSwitcher.vue`,
+`KeyboardButton.vue`, or `Keyboard.vue`, consider also running mutation testing (`npm run test:mutation`) - it catches cases where a test executes a line but wouldn't actually notice if its logic were wrong.
+This isn't part of the required PR checklist above (it's slow, and runs separately in CI on a weekly schedule rather than per-PR), but is worth a look for anything non-trivial.
+See [`COVERAGE.md`](./COVERAGE.md) for details, current numbers, and a known Vue SFC compiler compatibility fix if you're adding a new component with `withDefaults(defineProps())`.

 If Playwright's own browser CDN (`cdn.playwright.dev`) is unreachable from your network, you can point Playwright at an already-installed Chrome/Chromium binary instead via